sosanzma/LearnSherpa_AI/README.md

 - **Up-to-date information**: Access the latest reviews and discussions
 - **Easy-to-use command-line interface**: Generate reports with a simple command
 - **Direct links to sources**: Each report includes links to Goodreads reviews and Reddit discussions
+- **Real-time chatbot interaction**:  Ask questions about book reviews, ratings, and discussions using a Chainlit-powered chatbot.

 ### 📊 Example Report